SharpPig/Poisonous-Mushroom-Classification/README.md

 ## Langauge

 My code is completed in Python.
-It may not run entirely, mainly at the end with the prediction model, however, I am able to see trends in the correlation of mushroom characteristics.
+After running you will be able to see trends in the correlation of mushroom characteristics.

 ## Explanation
-I researched into how how python runs with the different libraries.
-Most of my explanations are in the actual code, located in the file.
+I researched into how you can utilize python and machine learning to identify poinous mushrooms based on characteristics.
+Most of my explanations are in the actual code, located in the files.

 ## [](https://github.com/ACM-Research/Coding-Challenge-S21#question-one)Sources